KatharineME/SocialMedia.how/instagram.md

 Show your face.

-Make highlights for topics you post about (ie. jiu-jitus)
+Make highlights for topics you post about (ie. jiu-jitus).